infinum/rails-handbook/Firebase Push Notifications.md

 Before development, read chapters about [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/), and [app server development](https://firebase.google.com/docs/cloud-messaging/server).

 ## Development Approaches
-There are few approaches for using Firebase which we know of:
+There are few approaches for sending push notifications using Firebase which we know of:
+  1. sending directly to device_ids

-  1. storing one device id per user
+    * storing one device id per user
-  2. storing multiple device ids per user
+    * storing multiple device ids per user
-  3. topics
+  2. sending to topics
-    * With persisted topics
+    * with persisted topics
-    * With non persisted topics
+    * with non persisted topics
-  4. device group messaging
+  3. sending to device groups

-### Approach based on one device id per user
+### Approach based on sending notifications directly to device_ids
+  #### Storing one device id per user
  * Using this approach means adding a new column `device_id` directly to a User model.
  * On each login this column will be overwritten.
  * On each logout this column should be deleted.